 Nomination: Students will be nominated by teachers of Yiddish language, literature, and Jewish history during the 2016-2017 year.
 There is no application process.

-Announcement of the Prize: The winner of the prize will be notified in April 2015 and will be recognized at the annual Jewish Studies Student-Faculty dinner on Sunday, April 19, 2015.
+Announcement of the Prize: The winner of the prize will be notified in April 2017 and will be recognized at the annual Jewish Studies Student-Faculty dinner on Tueday, April 25, 2017.

 The prize is an expression of long-time Bloomington residents Monique and the late George Stolnitz’s strong commitment to the advancement of education in Yiddish language and culture.
 Through the prize and other initiatives, the Borns Jewish Studies Program recognizes the inestimable value of the study of Yiddish language, literature, and culture in understanding some of the most significant aspects of modern Jewish culture and history.

 For more information, call (812) 855-0453 or email firstname.lastname@example.org.